sacooper/Faction/API.md

 # Faction API
 - All POST, PUT bodies contain JSON objects
 - ":id" signifies ID of user
+- (+) means you have to be logged in to use the API method
+    - If you are not, it will return a 403 forbidden
 - (1) means it is sent only once
 - (*) means it is sent as long as no action takes place to change it
+- All success response have the following format
+{
+    message: 'String message'
+    data: format specified in API (if not specified, is an empty object) }
+- All error reponse have the following format
+{
+    error: 'Error message string' or other format can be specified in API }

 ## Account Management
 ### Create an Account